remult/remult/misc/public-api.md

 //[ ] ClientBase from TBD is not exported
 //[ ] EntityMetadata from TBD is not exported
 //[ ] SqlCommand from TBD is not exported
+//[ ] MigrationCode from TBD is not exported
+//[ ] MigrationBuilder from TBD is not exported
 //[ ] SqlImplementation from TBD is not exported export interface PostgresPool extends PostgresCommandSource {
   connect(): Promise<PostgresClient>